Monday - Friday: There is a show every half hour from 3 p.m. - 8 p.m. and every 15 minutes from 8 p.m. - midnight.

 Maximum water in air at any time: More than 17,000 gallons.

-If you happen to be driving past the Bellagio, this is the one spot on Las Vegas Boulevard where you won't mind being stuck in traffic.
+If you happen to be driving by the Bellagio, this is one of the spots on Las Vegas Boulevard where it's going to bug you the least to get stuck in traffic.
+With the frequency and array of shows, you'll probably want to hang around a watch a few more.